spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/2-postgresql-db.md

 The following are requirements for using Palette Postgres:

-* Do not use the Postgres user names, `postgres` and `admin`.
+* Do not use the Postgres user names `postgres` and `admin`.
 These user names are reserved for internal system operations and will cause internal conflicts.

 * The user name format does not support the special character hyphen(-).
-Example: `name-1` is not supported.
+For example, `name-1` is not supported.

-* Clients must set `sslMode=require` or greater as the server instance requires encryption for all connections.
+* Clients must set `sslMode=require` or greater, as the server instance requires encryption for all connections.
 Review the [Postgres SSL documentation](https://www.postgresql.org/docs/current/libpq-ssl.html) to learn more about the SSL modes.

 # Add Postgres to an App Profile